a-anurag27/xv6/README.md

-If you are trying to make a project in xv6, the most basic to start with is by adding system calls to the kernel.
+If you are trying to make a project in xv6, the most basic thing to start with is by adding system calls to the kernel.
 It is necessary to have a Linux flavor for this.

 To start off first we must have git on our laptops to clone the official repo of xv6 by MIT.</br>